kshaffer/musi299/unit1.md

 Assessments for the *text-music relationships* and *harmonic syntax* criteria will come from a single analysis/paper project due on *Monday, February 18* at 12am (i.e., the midnight that ends Sunday and begins Monday).

-Final harmonic listening assessments will take place on *Thursday, February 14*.
+Final harmonic listening assessments will take place on *Friday, March 8*.

 Final melodic performance assessments will take place on *Tuesday, February 12*.
 (Students are encouraged to assess prior to that date.)